gabrosh/ape/README.md

 - Scripting

 ## Building
-Ape can be built for Windows and Linux using Visual Studio (on Windows).
+Ape can be built using Visual Studio (on Windows) or JetBrains Rider (on Windows and Linux).

 It can also be built from the command line on Windows and Linux, provided that you have [.NET SDK 10.0](https://dotnet.microsoft.com/en-us/download/dotnet/10.0) or [.NET SDK 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) installed on your PC: